expo/expo/packages/expo-symbols/README.md

   </a>
 </p>

-Provides access to the `SF Symbols` library on iOS.
+Provides access to the SF Symbols library on iOS for React Native and Expo apps.

 # API documentation